NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If neither extension/HeatingCapacityFraction17F nor HeatingCapacity17F provided, heating capacity fraction at 17F defaults to 0.59.
-  .. [#] The extension/HeatingCapacityFraction17F input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems.
-         Either input approach can be used, but not both.
   .. [#] If BackupHeatingActiveDuringDefrost is "true", backup heating system is assumed to perfectly temper the cooling delivered during defrost when its capacity is sufficient.

 .. _hvac_hp_room_ac_reverse_cycle: